siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/3-functionalprogramming/70-2025-02-18-fold-and-reduce-operations-in-kotlin.md

   - reduce
 featured_image: /images/kotlin-1.png
 ---
 Kotlin is a modern programming language that offers a variety of functional programming features.
 Among them, the `fold` and `reduce` operations are two powerful functions that allow for streamlined data processing.
 These operations enable concise and expressive code when performing aggregations or transformations on collections.
-In this blog post, we will explore `fold` and `reduce` in depth, understand their differences, and see practical examples of how they can be used effectively.
+In this article, we will explore `fold` and `reduce` in depth, understand their differences, and see practical examples of how they can be used effectively.

 ## Understanding Reduce in Kotlin